-After payment of the Bond issuance costs, the Board plans to deposit the net Bond proceeds to finance Phase I site work for a new career and technical center building (the "Project").
+After payment of the Bond issuance costs, the Board plans to deposit the net Bond proceeds to finance renovations and athletic improvements at Clay County High School (the "Project").

-The Board has reported construction bids have been let for the Project and approval of the Kentucky Department of Education, Buildings and Grounds, to award the construction contract is expected prior to the sale and delivery of the Bonds.
+The Board has reported construction bids have been let for the Project and award the construction contract is expected prior to the sale and delivery of the Bonds.